xxxxuchen/McEvents/README.md

 ## How to visist the website
 http://fall2024-comp307-group09.cs.mcgill.ca/

-Make sure to allow insecure content in the site setting of Chrome
+- Make sure to allow insecure content in the site setting of Chrome
+- Make sure you are on McGill VPN